 We can’t focus.

-We rush and multitask because there never seems to be enough hours in the day to do it all.
+We rush and multitask because there never seem to be enough hours in the day to do it all.

 We always feel behind.